The 1995 MIT Mystery Hunt can be found here, and it is a

 To advance, you must overlay US and MIT maps.
 Match east vertex of 34 with Pulaski, TN; SE corner of 2 with Rock Rapids, IA; and Point 66 to Bad Axe, MI.
 Read the MIT Gemini Public LEGIBLY for further instructions.

-narrowed it to these.
+team had narrowed it to these.

 The Gemini files are encoded using a simple code in which the